What is concentration in studying?

 Can surfing social media affect my concentration?

-Life’s far too short to spend the whole time scrolling.
+NOTE: Life’s far too short to spend most of your time scrolling.

 How does someone get addicted to the Internet and scrolling through social media?

-It begins with either seeking enjoyment ( this is fun!) or seeking escape (this game/activity takes the mind off my problems).
+It begins with seeking enjoyment ( this is fun!) or escaping (this game/activity takes the mind off my problems).
 Screen time leads to a pleasurable experience, and the neurotransmitter dopamine mediates it in the brain.
 Dopamine is known as the pleasure chemical in the brain.

 Because we quickly build up tolerance against pleasure, we seek more of it for the same amount of fun.
-It is a psychological process that creates a need for ever-stronger stimuli to produce the same effect, much like a drug chases the next high.
-So it drives the person to watch more and spend more and more time online.
+This psychological process requires ever-stronger stimuli to produce the same effect, like a drug chases the next high.
+So, it drives the person to watch more and spend more and more time online.

 What is multitasking?